Gisela of France, Countess of Ponthieu: Life

 Gisele gained the title of princess after her father was elected the new king by an assembly of Frankish magnates at Senlis in 987.

 Marriage

-Gisela was married to Count Hugh I of Ponthieu around 994.After her marriage she held the title Dame d'Abbeville as that was one of her husbands fiefs.
+Gisela was married to Count Hugh I of Ponthieu around 994.After her marriage she held the title Dame d'Abbeville as that was one of her husband's fiefs.

 Gisela's children by Hugh included: